Proportional resource allocation in dynamic n-player Blotto games: Relevant Literature

 Our paper contributes to the literature on dynamic contests and campaign resource allocation in sequential elections.
 This brief section summarizes related work apart from the ones mentioned in the Introduction.

+Friedman (1958) first shows that proportional allocation is a Nash equilibrium in static $2$-player Blotto contests with Tullock CSF (see equation~\ref{eq:Tullock} in section~\ref{sec:expected_value}).
+Osorio (2013) extends Friedman's result to the case in which battlefield prizes are asymmetric.
+Duffy and Matros (2015) extend Friedman's result to static $n$-player Blotto contests with Tullock CSF.

-In a recent closely related paper, Klumpp, Konrad, and Solomon (2019) consider dynamic Blotto games where two players fight in odd number of battle fields, which are identical.\footnote{Colonel Blotto games were first introduced by Borel (1921).
+In a recent closely related paper, Klumpp, Konrad, and Solomon (2019) consider dynamic Blotto games where two players fight in odd number of battlefields, which are identical.\footnote{Colonel Blotto games were first introduced by Borel (1921).
 Among others, recent contributions to Blotto games include Roberson (2006), Kvasov (2007), and Rinott, Scarsini, and Yu (2012).
 There is also a huge literature on non-Blotto contests initiated by Tullock (1967; 1974), and see also, e.g., Krueger (1974).
 The early literature on non-Blotto contests are motivated by rent-seeking.} The player who wins the majority of battles wins the game.
-Accordingly, they show that under general contest success functions players allocate their resources evenly across battles in all subgame perfect equilibria, one of which is in pure strategies.\footnote{For a discussion of dynamics in contests, see Konrad (2009).} Their result generalizes our two-player example with three symmetric battlefields presented in section~\ref{sec:win_prob}.
+Accordingly, they show that under general contest success functions players allocate their resources evenly (i.e., proportionally by default) across battlefields in all subgame perfect equilibria, one of which is in pure strategies.\footnote{For a discussion of dynamics in contests, see Konrad (2009).} A more recent follow-up paper by Li and Zheng (2021) study Klumpp et al.'s even-split strategy in a more general setting.

-Note that their very interesting finding does not contradict our preceding impossibility result because they study two-player symmetric dynamic contests where battlefields are of the same size.
+Acharya, Grillo, Sugaya, and Turkel's (2021) paper builds on Klumpp et al.'s (2019) by studying dynamic electoral campaigns as dynamic contests with two players whose `relative popularity' changes over time.
+Acharya et al.'s contests are also of Blotto type in the sense that the two players have fixed resources to allocate.
+However, their model differs from Blotto contests in that players' investments affect the evolution of popularity via a Brownian motion.
+In their setting, Acharya et al. also confirm the even-split result of Klumpp et al. (2019).